JacobUns/DND-Brain/R'ellanthas/Arc Cells.md

 The Elemental Weapon spell effect is capped at +1 to hit but continues to scale in damage of 1d4 per charge used.

 Invoking the effects of an Arc Cell, unless crafted into a weapon by a master of the technology, causes a Wild Magic surge.
 Roll a d100 on the Wild Magic table to identify the effect.
+If multiple charges are expected, roll equal to the charges and the DM selects which effect takes place.